tofu-tf/tofu/docs/logging.old.md

 ---
-id: logging
+id: logging.old
 title: Logging
 ---

-#
+# Warning
 This page is obsolete.
-Head on to the [new docs on logging](logging/home-page.md).
+Head on to the [new docs on logging](./tofu.logging.home.md).
 ## Installation

 Logging are available as a separate project